MrInc0gnito/EaglerList/README.md

 # EaglerList
 We converted Eaglercraft into a Scratch list and all you need to do is export it and rename it to "game.html"!
-RUN IN TURBOWARP DUE TO ADVANCED BLOCKS BEING USED!
+RUN IN TURBOWARP/PENGUINMOD DUE TO ADVANCED BLOCKS BEING USED!

 PRESS SPACE IN THE PROJECT TO ENABLE DEVELOPER MODE NOTICES!